AJ Lee: Writing and advocacy

 Mendez wrote Crazy Is My Superpower: How I Triumphed by Breaking Bones, Breaking Hearts, and Breaking the Rules, a memoir published by Crown Archetype on April 4, 2017.
 The book covers her upbringing and career in professional wrestling.
 It debuted at No. 10 on The New York Times Best Seller list for hardcover non-fiction.
-Upon release, she described writing as "very much the next chapter" of her life, and had begun work on a second book.
+Upon release, she described writing as "very much the next chapter" of her life.

 Mendez formed a writing partnership with actress Aimee Garcia in 2019.
 Their first project was the comic book series GLOW vs. The Babyface, based on the television series GLOW; the first of four issues was published by IDW Publishing in November 2019.
 In 2020, they created the production company Scrappy Heart Productions, dedicated to elevating diverse voices through storytelling.
 They wrote the Dungeons & Dragons four-issue limited series At the Spine of the World; the first issue was published by IDW in November 2020.
 Alongside John Swetman, they co-wrote the screenplay for the 2022 Netflix film Blade of the 47 Ronin.

 In 2020, Mendez made the Black List's inaugural Latinx TV list for her television pilot script, Home.
 In June 2021, she wrote a story in the first issue of DC Comics' Wonder Woman: Black and Gold, an anthology mini-series celebrating Wonder Woman's 80th anniversary.

 An advocate for mental health awareness and animal welfare, Mendez has served as an ambassador for organizations such as the National Alliance on Mental Illness (NAMI), the Jed Foundation, and the American Society for the Prevention of Cruelty to Animals.
 In 2018, she was awarded with NAMI's Multicultural Outreach Award.

 Personal life

 Mendez regards herself as a tomboy and has an interest in comic books, anime, and video games.
 She has the numerical date of her first WWE Divas Championship win tattooed in tally marks on the back of her neck.

-Mendez married fellow professional wrestler Phil Brooks, better known as CM Punk, on June 13, 2014.
-They reside in Chicago, Illinois.
+Mendez began dating fellow WWE wrestler Phillip Brooks, better known as CM Punk, in August 2013, and they married on June 13, 2014.
+They reside in Los Angeles, California, and Chicago, Illinois, with their rescue dog, Larry.